 Bjarne Riis back in elite cycling as team manager of NTT

-COPENHAGEN, Denmark (AP) -- Bjarne Riis, the 1996 Tour de France champion who admitted to doping following his retirement from cycling, is back in the sport as team manager of NTT Pro Cycling on the World Tour.
+COPENHAGEN, Denmark — Bjarne Riis, the 1996 Tour de France champion who admitted to doping following his retirement from cycling, is back in the sport as team manager of NTT Pro Cycling on the World Tour.

 It marks the return of Riis to top-level men’s cycling for the first time since he left his his role as team manager of Tinkoff-Saxo in 2015.
 He has since been trying to establish Danish-based teams in the lower tiers of cycling.